xtdb/xtdb/docs/mvp.md

 ```

 In practice when using CRUX, one calls `crux.db/submit-tx` with a set
-of write operations as above, where the hashes are replaced with
+of transaction operations as above, where the hashes are replaced with
 actual documents:

 ```clj